rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 [Warlock's Gambit][warlocks-gambit-itchio] is a puzzle game constructed like a card game, playable in the browser.
 You are given a static deck and have to play your cards carefully to beat your opponent.
-In keeping with the theme of the jam, the decks are stacked against you, in fact, it's impossible to win by default.
+In keeping with the theme of the jam, the decks are stacked against you.
+In fact, it's impossible to win by default.
 But you have a trick up your sleeve, literally.
 You can drag a card in your sleeve to play it later.